espruino/EspruinoDocs/info/Television.md

 * KEYWORDS: Peripheral,Peripherals,TV,Television,Composite,S-Video,PAL,NTSC,VGA,DVI,HDMI,Graphics Driver

 Espruino provides the ability to output black and white [PAL Television](http://en.wikipedia.org/wiki/PAL) or [VGA](http://en.wikipedia.org/wiki/Video_Graphics_Array) signals via the [TV Module](http://www.espruino.com/Reference#tv).
-This capability is currently only available in 'official' Espruino boards.
+This capability is currently only available in [Espruino WiFi](/WiFi) boards.

+**Note:** Espruino 2v28 and before had TV output on [Espruino Pico](/Pico), but while it can be built in it has been removed from the default build to free up Flash memory for other features.

 Composite (PAL)
 --------------